 Tag Archives: relationships

 No one will deny the fact that homeschooling is a full time job.
 However, it is also not our only job.
-We have to keep up with our homes, parent our children, work at our churches, outside activities, our paid jobs, and still have time for our spouse.
+We have to keep up with our homes, parent our children, work at our churches, outside activities, our paid jobs, and still have time for our marriage.
 This can all take a toll on our homes and our marriages.

 One of the most important relationships you will ever have is with your spouse.
 Homeschooling does not trump this.
 Making time for your marriage while homeschooling is important, and something that must be done.
 How can you do this?